Kipper the Dog: TV series

-Kipper is a British animated children's television series based on the Kipper the Dog picture book series.
+Kipper is a British animated children's television series based on the Kipper the Dog picture book series which ran from 1997 until 2000.

 Promotion

 Educational Value

 The book series were reviewed by Dr. Helen Bradford as ideal for babies and toddlers, teaching them object recognition, interaction with toys, learning first words, and associating the story with their reading environment.